Handbook for Mortals: New York Times Bestseller List placement

 The New York Times investigated the sales for Handbook for Mortals and subsequently removed the title altogether from the rankings, reporting that "After investigating the inconsistencies in the most recent reporting cycle, we decided that the sales for Handbook for Mortals' did not meet our criteria for inclusion".
 Blues Traveler band member John Popper commented on the media coverage and Sarem's prior employment with the band, stating that he found it in keeping with his experiences with her and that these experiences had led to her being fired.
 Sarem's response to her book's removal from its bestseller ranking was that "there has been no official explanation to what happened other than The New York Times reported inconsistencies.
 Nobody talked to us."
 She denied claims that she had gamed the system or knew of anyone doing it on her behalf.
 Sarem also criticized the book industry, stating that the criticism and skepticism towards her was a result of her not following "the normal YA rules" and "do[ing] it the way that they think it's supposed to be done".
 In an interview with Lila Shapiro of Vulture.com, Sarem later admitted that she and Nicholas had hired a company, likely ResultSource, to bulk buy copies of her book but that her sales via her website and conventions were legitimate.

 A year after media outlets reported on Handbook for Mortals appearance and removal from the bestseller list, BookRiot's Priya Sridhar reported that Sarem had never apologized and was still trying to adapt her novel into a film.
 Sridhar criticized Sarem for not realizing "the racist implications of what it means to knock down Angie Thomas to Number 2 and Nicola Yoon completely off the New York Times bestseller list.
 In addition, she doesn't realize that Young Adult readers are smart, and can tell when a story doesn't work."
 In 2019, writer Michael Seidlinger referenced the novel in relation to a similar situation with Oobah Butler's How to Bulls*t Your Way to #1: An Unorthodox Guide to 21st-Century Success, noting that Sarem was not the first author to try rank manipulation, citing Donald Trump purchasing bulk copies of his book The Art of the Deal to get it onto bestseller book lists when it was first published as an example.
 That same year, Laura Miller also mentioned Sarem and the novel in a retrospective of YA literature throughout the 2010s in an article for Slate, citing the investigation into the bestseller list controversy as an example of the "sophisticated networking of YA's adult fans".

 Reception

 Jennifer Armintrout obtained a 2011 copy of the screenplay of Handbook for Mortals and reviewed it on her website in 2018, criticizing its characters and plotting, elements she said were also issues with the novel.
-She also conducted a chapter-by-chapter review.
+She also wrote a chapter-by-chapter review.